Luke-SNAW/Luke-SNAW.github.io/vault/dev.javascript.tools.md

   - Next.js is best used for highly dynamic and image-heavy websites like dashboards because of its built-in image optimization.
 In contrast,
   - Astro is best used for static websites like a portfolio or a personal blog.
 - [crypto-random-string](https://github.com/sindresorhus/crypto-random-string) - Generate a [cryptographically strong](https://en.wikipedia.org/wiki/Strong_cryptography) random string
-- [TAURI](https://github.com/tauri-apps/tauri): Build smaller, faster, and more secure desktop applications with a web frontend using WebView
 - [Publishing a Web Component to npm](https://til.simonwillison.net/npm/publish-web-component)
 - [State Machines for JavaScript Developers - How to Use Them in Your Apps](https://blog.openreplay.com/state-machines-for-javascript-developers-how-to-use-them-in-your-apps)
 - [Nano ID](https://github.com/ai/nanoid): A tiny, secure, URL-friendly, unique string ID generator for JavaScript.